Steven J. Corwin, MD

-Chief Operating Officer, NYP Allen and NYP Lawrence
+Chief Operating Officer, NYP Allen and NYP Westchester (formerly Lawrence Hospital)

-Paul J. Dunphey, M.B.A., is Senior Vice President & Chief Operating Officer for NYP Allen and NYP Lawrence hospitals.
-In this dual role, he leads day-to-day operations for the NYP Allen and NYP Lawrence campuses and works closely with each facility’s respective team to focus on the patient experience; quality and patient safety; financial and operational strength; and relationship building with staff, physicians, and the community.
+Paul J. Dunphey, M.B.A., is Senior Vice President & Chief Operating Officer for NYP Allen and NYP Westchester hospitals.
+In this dual role, he leads day-to-day operations for the NYP Allen and NYP Westchester campuses and works closely with each facility’s respective team to focus on the patient experience; quality and patient safety; financial and operational strength; and relationship building with staff, physicians, and the community.
 Mr. Dunphey joined NewYork-Presbyterian in 1990, and since then has held various leadership roles in operations, finance and quality with progressive responsibility.
 Mr. Dunphey received his undergraduate degree from Providence College and his Master of Business Administration from Baruch College.

 Senior Vice President &